 Other Causes of Skin Damage to Consider

-When you think about protecting your skin, you should think beyond just basic sun care.
-Your skin barrier faces many internal and external threats every day, and steps can be taken to prevent and treat the damage.
+When you think about protecting your skin, you should think beyond basic sun care.
+Your skin barrier faces many internal and external threats every day, and steps can be taken now to prevent and treat any damage.

 The American Academy of Aesthetic Medicine considers the following to be aesthetic procedures: